bandbeco/afida-b2b/memory-bank/activeContext.md

 - Clear, descriptive variable and method names
 - RESTful route naming
 - Consistent use of Ruby and Rails conventions
+- **No Commented-Out Code**: Remove unused code instead of commenting it out.
+Use version control (Git) to track history.
+- No comments whatsoever, the code should be clear enough that we do not need comments

 ### Testing Approach
 - Model tests for business logic